WSTN

 WSTN (1410 AM) was an American radio station formerly licensed to serve Somerville, the county seat of Fayette County, Tennessee.
-The station was established in 1983 as "WJED", and changed to "WSTN" in 1986.
-Since 2002 its broadcast license has been held by Jimmy Swaggart's Family Worship Center Church, Inc. The station went silent on October 25, 2006.
+The station was established in 1983 as WJED, and changed to WSTN in 1986.
+Since 2002 its broadcast license was held by Jimmy Swaggart's Family Worship Center Church, Inc. The station went silent on October 25, 2006.

 Programming

-Before falling silent, WSTN broadcast a Gospel music format to Fayette County and Memphis, Tennessee, as an affiliate of Jimmy Swaggart's SonLife Radio Network.
+Before falling silent, WSTN broadcast a gospel music format to Fayette County and Memphis, Tennessee, as an affiliate of Jimmy Swaggart's SonLife Radio Network.

 History

 Launch

 In September 1979, Fayette County Broadcasting Company applied to the Federal Communications Commission (FCC) for a construction permit for a new class B broadcast radio station to operate with 500 watts of power on a frequency of 1410 kHz.
 The FCC granted this permit on June 19, 1981, with a scheduled expiration date of June 19, 1982.
 The new station was assigned call sign "WJED" on December 1, 1981.
 After construction and testing were completed, the station was granted its broadcast license on February 25, 1983.